lacchain/besu-id/README.md

 There are currently different centralized solutions to solve this problem, such as: Trusted List (TL) and Public Key Directories (PKD).
 LACChain has defined a form of [Decentralized Root-of-Trust](https://github.com/lacchain/lacchain-pkd), making use of the same concepts but through Smart Contracts, with which TLs and PKDs can be deployed, and associated with the verification process of a VC.

+The manual for the deployment of the component developed for this layer can be downloaded here [VC Manual](./Manual%20Identidad%20-%20PKD%20English.pdf)

 ## License